-Although prisoners in the Tower could be kept in solitary confinement and deprived of food, actual physical torture was used as a deliberate programme of interrogation.
+Although prisoners in the Tower could be kept in solitary confinement and deprived of food or sleep, actual physical torture was used as a deliberate programme of interrogation.

 This was the principle instrument of torture at the Tower.
 It was a device upon which victims were laid and then pulled slowly by ropes attached to hands and feet.
 Repeated racking increased the agony.

 The only woman reputedly tortured at the Tower during the 16th century was Anne Askew.
 Twenty-five-year-old Anne was accused of being a Protestant heretic.
-She was tortured on the Rack-a bed and repeated sessions increased the agony.
 When Anne refused to name others who shared her faith, she was racked repeatedly.
 She was carried, as she was unable to walk after torture, to be burnt at the stake.

 Of all the roles that the Tower of London has played, torture has attracted the most myth and legend.
 A potent mixture of fiction and fact has created a fearsome reputation.
 Torture was used, but for a relatively short period - the 16th and 17th centuries - and especially during the Tudor period, a time of great political turmoil.

 Eventually the Tower became used principally as a secure store for documents, armaments and jewels, instead of prisoners.
 However, it still remained best known as a dark place of execution and torture.
 This is largely because of the Tower’s growing popularity as a tourist attraction in the 19th century.
 But this popular image is only part of the story.